mockyeah/mockyeah/packages/mockyeah-docs/book/API/Expectation-API.md

 });
 ```

+## Expectations

 <div id="expect"></div>

 `.expect(optionalPredicateOrMatchObject)` -
-Returns an expectation object for a given mock service when chained to a [Mock Services API](./Mock-API.md) method call.
+Returns an expectation object for a given mock service when chained
-If provided an optional predicate function, it will call this function when `.verify()` is called.
-In this function we can throw errors or return true/false to make assertions.
+to a [Mock API](./Mock-API.md) method call.

+It optionally accepts a [match value](./Match-Values.md), in this case either
+an object or a function, allowing you to assert on several fields of the request at once,
+as an alternative to the individual functions below like `query()`, `body()`, etc.
-It receives one argument - an object with the following fields:
+The match will be against an object with the following fields:

 - `method` (String): the request method (lowercase).
 - `path` (String): the request path.
 - `query` (Object): a key/value map of query parameters.
 - `headers` (Object): a key/value map of headers.
 Header names are all lowercase.
 - `body` (Object|String): the parsed response body.
-If JSON, then a JS objec, otherwise a string.
+If JSON, then an object, otherwise a string.
 - `req` (Object): the raw Express request object for additional custom assertions.

 ```js